lysms/LingoLand/README.md

 account in order to access the learning material.
 In this case, we will use MySQL to save and update the user's profile, progress, login information, etc. And all other data on the site.
 We will use PHP coupled with AJAX to pull the data from MySQL.
-To translate terms, we want to potentially use Google Translate API, or some other language parsing API to help automate the translation process.
-In suggesting articles, we could make use of the Gdelt article searching "https://blog.gdeltproject.org/announcing-the-gdelt-full-text-search-api/"
+To translate terms, we want to potentially use [Google Translate API](https://cloud.google.com/translate/docs/reference/rest), or some other language parsing API to help automate the translation process.
+In suggesting articles, we could make use of the [Gdelt article searching](https://blog.gdeltproject.org/announcing-the-gdelt-full-text-search-api/)
 API, which allows users to search for articles based on language and topic category.